Kejoko/juniper/README.md

 # juniper
 Experimentation with graphics and games

+### Dependencies
+This project is dependent upon a couple libraries.
+* CMake version 3.17

 ### app
 The app directory contains all of the source code for the application implementing the juniper engine.